Disintegrated optimal transport for metric fiber bundles: Proof of Theorem

 \subsection{Complete, separable, metric}

-We are now ready to prove that $(\mathcal{P}^\sigma_{p, q}(E), \scrmk_{p, q})$ is a complete metric space, and separable when $q<\infty$.
+We first prove that $(\mathcal{P}^\sigma_{p, q}(E), \scrmk_{p, q})$ is a complete metric space, and separable when $q<\infty$.
 It is easy to show $\scrmk_{p, q}$ is a metric, however completeness and separability will be more involved proofs, as there is no direct comparison between $\scrmk_{p, q}$ and the usual Monge--Kantorovich metrics (however, note Proposition~\ref{OT} below).
-Additionally, since our setting is on fiber bundles, $(\mathcal{P}^\sigma_{p, q}(E), \scrmk_{p, q})$ can not be identified with a metric space valued $L^q$ space, hence all proofs must be done ``by hand.''
+Additionally, since our setting is on fiber bundles, $(\mathcal{P}^\sigma_{p, q}(E), \scrmk_{p, q})$ can not be identified with a metric space valued $L^q$ space, hence we must take a completely different approach.